papivot/vmservice-registry/README.md

 The `deploy-docker-registry.sh` script performs the following actions:

-1.  **Collects User Input**: Prompts for necessary details like namespace, hostname, credentials, etc.
+1.  **Collects User Input**: Prompts for necessary details, such as namespace, hostname, credentials, etc.
 2.  **Sets up Authentication**: Creates an `htpasswd` file for registry authentication.
-3.  **Handles TLS Certificates**: Allows you to provide your own TLS certificate and key or generates self-signed ones for the specified hostname and LoadBalancer IP.
+3.  **Handles TLS Certificates**: Allows you to provide your own TLS certificate and key or generate self-signed ones for the specified hostname and LoadBalancer IP.
 4.  **Provisions Kubernetes Resources**:
     *   `PersistentVolumeClaim (PVC)`: For registry data storage.
     *   `VirtualMachineService (LoadBalancer)`: To expose the registry externally.